Nestor-DF/Nestor-DF/README.md

 ## Hi, I'm Néstor! 👋

 ### About Me
-- 21 years old
+- 22 years old
-- Computer Engineering student at the University of La Laguna
+- Licentiate in Computer Engineering
 - Serious and responsible in fulfilling important tasks

 ---